e271828e/Flight.jl/prototypes/kernel/README.md

 The long form, with reasons, is in `MAP.md`.
 In brief:

-- **§13.2's build-side diagnostic carrier**: build and service errors are one `BuildError` whose message leads with the Appendix C kind name; the runtime warning stream *is* typed.
-Retirement: increment 22.
+- **The Appendix C kinds whose mechanism is absent** — an absence gets no struct, so no `ThreadBudget`, `DeadStage`, `BundleFieldError`, `UserCodeFraming`, `UnboundedRun` or replay kind is defined here, and `TapResolution` is raised by the read register alone, never by §14.10's absent tap register.
+Absent with them: did-you-mean **ranking** (the candidate list a site holds is carried and rendered; nothing orders it by edit distance, and a mistyped *path* gets no list at all) and §11.8's maxlog renderer.
-- **§9.5's always-on conformance check** (the return laws are checked once, at the probe); **§8.3 visibility**; did-you-mean lists; auto-published ports; §13.3's load-bearing generic-holding check.
+- **§9.5's always-on conformance check** (the return laws are checked once, at the probe); **§8.3 visibility**; auto-published ports; §13.3's load-bearing generic-holding check.
 - **§8.8 beyond the helper pair** (the feed-list idiom, generic-holding sugar, required-faces declarations); **D-187's grid diagnostics** (the bound schedule is plain data; refusals name the anchor and the pool's GCD).